spettersson/splunk4patientprivacy/data_onboarding_guide.md

 Observe!
 This guide does not remove the need for proper Splunk Education.
 ## Data sources

-To build a **complete picture** and ensure **accurate analytics**, it is essential to understand the key data required.
+To get deep insights into employee behaviour and proatively detect patient privacy violations, it is important to understand the key pieces of data required.
 The use cases and dashboards in this repository rely on three critical **data categories**:

 ### **EHR Audit Data**
 Provides detailed insights into the **who, what, and when**, within the Electronic Health Record (EHR) system.
 This includes log entries related to medical record access, modifications, and actions performed by user accounts.